SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_FieldDescriptors/DOM_AutoIncrementFieldDescriptor.md

 > [!IMPORTANT]
 > - Using the `AutoIncrementFieldDescriptor` may affect performance when creating `DomInstances` because the incrementing system needs to synchronize with other Agents in the cluster.
 When high-performance create actions are required, we advise against using this `FieldDescriptor` type.
-> - Please note that the calculation of incrementing numbers is performed on a 'best effort' basis.
-While the system aims to avoid duplicates, it cannot guarantee complete uniqueness.
-In scenarios where the database experiences significant issues or there are frequent disconnections of agents, duplicate numbers may occur in very rare occassions.
-For solutions where duplicates are unacceptable, we strongly recommend using and storing a non-incrementing identifier, such as a 'Guid'.
-The ID of the `DomInstance` could already serve this purpose.
+> - Due to the inherent challenges of distributed computing, please be aware that incrementing numbers are calculated on a 'best effort' basis across multiple systems.
+While our system is designed to minimize the possibility of duplicates, complete uniqueness cannot be guaranteed in all scenarios.
+Under conditions such as significant database issues or frequent disconnections of agents, there is a very small chance that duplicate numbers could occur.
+For critical applications where uniqueness is essential, we recommend using and storing a non-incrementing identifier, such as a 'GUID'.
+The ID of the DomInstance could serve this purpose.

 ## Defining the FieldDescriptor